 What is the benefit of using bees from a swarm?

-Swarms often contain bees from a strong colony so by using them, you’ll improve the genetics of your apiary.
+Swarms often contain bees from a strong colony, so using them improves the genetics of your apiary.

-When you try to catch the interest of bees, remember location is very important.
-Once you have a suitable swarm trap, make sure it’s in the right spot.
-Then attract the scout bees by using either old brood, propolis, pheromones, or lemongrass essential oil.
-Within a season or two, you may end up with ten or more swarm traps on your property.
+Location is critical when attracting a scout’s attention.
+Once you have a suitable swarm trap, ensure it’s in the right spot.
+Attract bees using old brood, propolis, pheromones, or lemongrass essential oil.
+You may have ten swarm traps on your property within a season or two.